salesforcecli/plugin-orchestrator/messages/appframework.list.template.md

 # flags.api-version.description

-Override the API version used for API requests to the AppFramework.
-Use this flag to specify a particular API version when the default version doesn't work with your org's AppFramework configuration.
+Override the API version used for orchestrator API requests.
+Use this flag to specify a particular API version when the default version doesn't work with your org's configuration.

 # templatesFound

-Found %s AppFramework templates:
+Found %s templates:

 # noResultsFound

-No AppFramework templates found.
+No templates found.

 # fetchingTemplates

-Fetching AppFramework templates...
+Fetching templates...

 # templateTypeLegend